phankhai100205/cloud-foundation-30days/WEEK_I_LINUX/Day_6.md

-# Day 5
+# Day 6

-Basic networking on Linux: ip addr, netstat, curl, dig, ssh.
+Install the Nginx web server on Ubuntu.
+Create an index.html file and configure it to be accessible from a web browser.

 ## Topics covered
 - Topic 1